 The Landing at Limestone – Entertainment Destination Center

-The City of Maysville’s Entertainment Destination Center, The Landing at Limestone, provide any business within or adjacent to the EDC an opportunity to apply for an NQ2 license without the 50% food revenue restriction.
+The City of Maysville’s Entertainment Destination Center, The Landing at Limestone, provides any type of business within or adjacent to the EDC an opportunity to apply for an NQ2 license without the 50% food revenue restriction.
 For more information on the Landing at Limestone, check out this EDC post and EDC FAQs.

 Minors on Premises